luoyunan/DTINet/README.md

 ### Third-party software
 Our implementation requires the [Inductive Matrix Completion](http://bigdata.ices.utexas.edu/software/inductive-matrix-completion/) (IMC) library.
 We provide an executable binary file in the src/ folder for convenience.
 The executable binary file was built on a typical Ubuntu 14.04 (64 bit) system.
 If you are using other Linux platforms, please consider building the library from its source by running `bash download_imc.sh`.

-**Tips**: We recommend users to download and install the IMC library using the `download_imc.sh` script.
+**Tips**: We recommend users to install the IMC library using the `install_imc.sh` script.
 If you download the library yourself from the [website](http://bigdata.ices.utexas.edu/software/inductive-matrix-completion/) of IMC, please be aware that DTINet requires the C/C++ version (with Python and Matlab interfaces).
 Please do not use the other version, i.e., a pure MATLAB implementation.
 The pure MATLAB version treats the unknown/missing entries in the interaction matrix as zeros, which is not the same as required in DTINet.

 ### Tutorial
 1. Put interaction/association matrices in the `data/` folder.
 2. Create a `network/` folder under `DTINet/` and run `compute_similarity.m`, which will compute the Jaccard similarity of drugs and proteins, based on interaction/association matrices.
 3. Specify parameters (number of dimensions of feature vectors, restart probability, the maximum number of iterations) and run `run_DCA.m`, which will learn the feature vectors of drugs and proteins and save them in the `feature/` folder.
 4. Set the path of feature vectors and corresponding parameters in `run_DTINet.m` and execute it.
 This script will predict the drug-target interactions and evaluate the results using a ten-fold cross-validation.

+### Supplementary Information
+#### `supplementary/` directory
+- `Supplementary_Data_1.xlsx`:  The list of top 150 novel drug-target interactions predicted by DTINet, which was trained based all on drugs and targets that have at least one known interacting pair.
+Known drug-target pairs (corresponding to those non-zero entries in the drug-target interaction matrix) and novel predicted DTIs that share homologous proteins (with sequence identity scores >40%) with known DTIs were excluded from the list.
+- `Supplementary_Data_2.xlsx`:  The entire list of novel drug-target interactions predicted by DTINet, which was trained based on all drugs and targets that have at least one known interacting pair.
+- `Supplementary_Data_3.xlsx`:  Examples of the novel predictions which can be supported by the previous known evidence in the literature.

 ### Citation
 Luo, Y., Zhao, X., Zhou, J., Yang, J., Zhang, Y., Kuang, W., Peng, J., Chen, L. & Zeng, J. A network integration approach for drug-target interaction prediction and computational drug repositioning from heterogeneous information. *Nature Communications* **8**, (2017).